Two metre repeater.

 Above is the spectrum analyser which was used to set it all up.

 The repeater is working on a singe aerial for transmit and receive.
-This is a Slim Jim at 10 metres above ground.
+GB3RW new antenna.
+A Diamond X50 at 12 metres above ground.
 See photo below.

 How the repeater works.